 English words and morphemes are actively used in professional lexical systems of other languages.
 However, in the English language we can see a lot of examples of adopting foreign words and morphemes.
-One of the examples of such adoption is a frequent 2012 ebruary F because the activity of every company constr?ined people's language behaviour.
-It was related to tight regulation of communication goals.
-At pr?sent it would be misleading to say that business process is unemotional .
+One of the examples of such adoption is a frequent morpheme in the sphere of network engineering "wiki",